 write the results of

-ocamlfind query -recursive core async cohttp cohttp.async
+ocamlfind query -recursive core async cohttp cohttp.async into a file

-and prefix each line with directory
+named .ocamldebug and prefix each line with directory.
+After

-starting the debugger in Emacs you then need to run source <PATH>
+starting the debugger in Emacs you then need to run source <PATH> to

 configure it.